mastqe/acotsp/README.md

 * `prof.txt` - some of the top output from gprof
 * `find.sh` - used to simplify grep calls to find information in the source code

+### DISCLAIMERS
+The CUDA code supplied here is a Proof of Concept, there are some assumptions hardcoded in.
+The max cities is currently 1000, the number of nearest neighbor ants is 20.

 ### Links
 [ACOTSP](http://www.aco-metaheuristic.org/aco-code/public-software.html)